• Skip to primary navigation

 Boardman Park

 This beautiful green space provides 243 acres of year-round recreation and is a great place for a picnic and outdoor fun.
-Available activities include Bocce, sand volleyball, softball, 3 playgrounds (including one for age 6+ and another for age 5 and under), tennis courts, disc golf and 4 miles of nature trails in the middle of a busy shopping area.
+Available activities include Bocce, sand volleyball, softball, multiple playgrounds (including the one in the photo designed for children age 6+ and another for children age 5 and under), tennis courts, disc golf and 4 miles of nature trails in the middle of a busy shopping area.

 Visitors note the beauty of the walking trails, clean bathrooms and share that the park is a nice place for families to take a break, relax and enjoy the outdoors.
 In addition to recreational activities, the park has an active special events calendar with live music concerts, family-friendly programs, events, and movie nights.